Khuzestan province: Antiquity

-"the earliest civilization of Persia".
-The name Khuzestan is derived from the Elamite (ʰŪvja), likely pronounced /xuʒa/, later Middle Persian Hūzīg, Arabic al-Xūzīya.
+Archaeological remains show the province to have been home to the Elamite civilization, a kingdom speaking a language that was neither Semitic nor Indo-European, and the earliest civilization within the borders of what would later be called Persia.

+In antiquity, and particularly under the Achaemenids, the region was divided into two parts: the northern and northeastern districts, known as Anshan, which were mountainous and heavily wooded, and the southern lowlands, with a hot and humid climate and fertile alluvial plains.
+The southern part, known as Elam, was strongly influenced by the culture of Mesopotamia.

-In fact, in the words of Elton L. Daniel, the Elamites were "the founders of the first 'Iranian' empire in the geographic sense."
+In the words of Elton L. Daniel, the Elamites were "the founders of the first 'Iranian' empire in the geographic sense."
 Hence the central geopolitical significance of Khuzestan, the seat of Iran's first empire.

-In 640 BC, the Elamites were defeated by Ashurbanipal, coming under the rule of the Assyrians who brought destruction upon Susa and Chogha Zanbil.
-But in 538 BC, Cyrus the Great was able to re-conquer the Elamite lands after nearly 80 years of Median rule.
-The city of Susa was then proclaimed as one of the Achaemenid capitals.
-Darius the Great then erected a grand palace known as Apadana there in 521 BC.
-But this astonishing period of glory and splendor of the Achaemenian dynasty came to an end by the conquests of Alexander of Macedon.
-The Susa weddings was arranged by Alexander in 324 BC in Susa, where mass weddings took place between the Persians and the Macedonians.
+In 640 BC, the Elamites were defeated by Ashurbanipal, coming under the rule of the Assyrian Empire who brought destruction upon Susa and Chogha Zanbil.
+After the death of Ashurbanipal, the Assyrian Empire began to experience internal conflict, which was quietly taken advantage of by the Medes who had hitherto been subjects of Assyria.
+During the reign of the Median Cyaxares (625–585 BC), Elam was incorporated into the Median Empire, but in 538 BC, the Persian Cyrus the Great who established the Achaemenid Empire, was able to conquer the Elamite lands from the Medes.
+The Persians regarded Elam highly and the city of Susa was proclaimed as one of the Achaemenid capitals.
+Darius I then erected a grand palace known as Apadana there in 521 BC.

+The geographer Strabo described the plain of Khuzestan as among the most fertile in the world, irrigated by numerous rivers that made agriculture and settlement possible across the region.

+In 331 BC, following Achaemenid defeat at the Battle of the Uxian Defile, Susa was conquered by Alexander the Great, and a year later in 330 BC after suffering defeat at the Battle of the Persian Gate, Persia (the Achaemenid Empire) was conquered by the Macedonian Empire.
+The Susa weddings were arranged by Alexander in 324 BC in Susa, where mass weddings took place between the Persians and the Macedonians.
 After Alexander, the Seleucid dynasty came to rule the area.

-As the Seleucid dynasty weakened, Mehrdad I the Parthian (171–137 BC), gained ascendency over the region.
-During the Sassanid dynasty this area thrived tremendously and flourished, and this dynasty was responsible for the many constructions that were erected in Ahvaz, Shushtar, and the north of Andimeshk.
+As the Seleucid dynasty weakened, Mehrdad I the Parthian (171–137 BC) gained ascendency over the region.

+Over centuries, Elamite culture and peoples were eventually absorbed into these later Indo-European-speaking populations.
+Speakers of Elamite may have persisted in isolated regions of Khuzestan into the 10th century, on the basis of interpretations of a Xūzī language reported in Arab sources.
+Elamite is now extinct.